abrahamvallez/vending-machine-challenge/README.md

    - Less type safety
    - Too much complexity for this challenge

+### ADR 5: Code Documentation Strategy
+**Context:**
+- Need to establish a consistent approach to code documentation
+- Some methods are self-documenting through type hints and naming
+- Other methods require additional context or explanation
+- PHP 8.2 provides robust type system

+**Decision:**
+Implemented a selective PHPDoc documentation strategy:
+1. Document only methods that:
+   - Have complex return types (arrays with specific structures)
+   - Can throw exceptions
+   - Have non-obvious side effects
+   - Require additional context
+2. Rely on PHP's type system and descriptive naming for self-documenting code

+**Consequences:**
+* Positive:
+  - Reduced documentation maintenance overhead
+  - Clear focus on what needs explanation
+  - Clean, readable codebase
+  - Better IDE support for complex types
+* Negative:
+  - Requires good judgment about what needs documentation
+  - May need to add documentation later as code evolves

 These ADRs document key architectural decisions made during development, their context, and consequences.